wrapperband/Tame-Mossley-FloodRisk/README.md

 ### Summery

 The long term river Tame level data shows the Tame has flood risk levels on a consistent basis.
-The flood levels were set to indicate danger.
+The flood levels were set to 300cm to indicate flood danger.

 The long term analysis of North west rainfall shows there is a significant risk of greater levels of rain in the past, in the 1930s and 1940s there could be 5 >150 mm per month, rainfall events per year.
 This shows flooding incidence are currently low and flooding events of greater magnitude are inevitable.